Nazek-Altayeb/Kush-magazine/README.md

 login users could write comments and like articles, where also guests would have the ability to read and search articles.

 # Target audience
-- Readers who interest in online magazines.
+- Readers who are interested in online magazines.

 # User Experience
 ## User Stories